kadirarli/giteSoftLaravel/README.md

 11. Only registered users can post comments.

 12. Seeder for comment is created.

     $ php artisan make:seeder CommentsTableSeeder
     $ php artisan db:seed --class=CommentsTableSeeder

+13. SUMMARY:
+    About Project: The project can work both over the API and over the web.
+You can add movie.
+You can list the movies you added.
+Registered users can comment on movies.
+Validation rules are added.